olivierhagolle/Start_maja/Readme.md

 ```

 ## Test MAJA with a test data_set
 We provide a test data set, to verify your installation of MAJA.
-Please download the following pacakge and follow the provided documentation.
+You might want to skip this phase, and try to use MAJA directly with start_maja.py, and only follow these steps if issues are found with MAJA.
+In that case, please download the following pacakge and follow the provided documentation.

 ### Test Data set
 http://osr-cesbio.ups-tlse.fr/echangeswww/majadata/S2_NOMINAL.tgz